fedebuonco/YAPPPWN/README.md

 #### Why did you use X and not Y?

-I am learning, if Y is better than X please open a pull request and explain :)
+I am learning, if Y is better than X please do open a pull request and explain :)

 ## Authors